espocrm/documentation/docs/administration/bpm.md

 ## Processes

-Available at Administration > Processes.
-The link also can be added as a tab on the navigation panel (Administration > User Interface > Navbar > Tab List).
+Available under Administration > Processes.
+An administrator can also add the Processes tab to the navigation bar.

-The Process represents a business process instance.
-When it's initiated, it gets the status 'Started'.
-When the Process is finished, it gets the status 'Ended'.
+A Process represents a business process instance.
+When it's initiated, it gets the status *Started*.
+When the Process is finished, it gets the status *Ended*.

-The Process is executed according to the Flowchart.
-The Flowchart of the Process can't be changed after the Process is started.
+A Process is executed according to its Flowchart.
+The Flowchart of a Process can't be changed after the Process is started.

-The Process is obligatorily related to a single target record.
+A Process is obligatorily related to a single target record.

-Processes can be **started**:
+Processes can be started:

-* Automatically – Upon specific conditions, signal, or scheduling, described in the Flowchart; this is the main method.
+* Automatically – Upon specific conditions, signal, or scheduling, described in the Flowchart.
-* Manually – To start process manually, the user needs to click *Start Process* button on the list view of processes, or on the record detail view from the dropdown in the top-right corner.
+* Manually – To start process manually, a user needs to click the *Start Process* button on the Processes list view, or on the record detail view from the dropdown in the top-right corner.
-* With Workflow rule – *Start BPM Process* action, it allows to pass a related record as a target for the process.
+* By a Workflow rule – using the *Start BPM Process* action in a rule.
+It allows to pass the workflow's target record or a related record as a target for the new process.

-The execution of the process is visualized with colors highlighting flow nodes:
+The execution of a Process is visualized with colors highlighting statuses of flow nodes:

 * green – processed;
 * yellow – pending;